 This turns out to be an important step, rebooting without having this done results in a bad combination of two firewalls, because the nftables settings are loaded before the Symbiosis/Sympl ones.

 This will add country detection to nftfwls, which is optional but desirable.
 See the document.
+If you plan on blocking addresses by country, then the Geolocation system from Maxmind can provide tools to generate lists of IP addresses in the correct format.

 A repository that steps through the changes I make to the standard exim4/dovecot systems on Sympl to improve feedback and detection of bad IPs - see Sympl mail system update.